 It’s easy to focus on digital when it comes to your global brand strategy and design work.
 But print still has a lot to offer.
-Doing it right the first time is faster and cheaper and will maximize your impact overseas.
+Doing it right will maximize your impact overseas – faster and cheaper.

 It’s a digital world.

 With ever-increasing volumes of content vying for attention, your brand needs good, distinctive design to stand out.

 That means a sleek, visually appealing website.
 It means incorporating memes and gifs in your social strategy.
 And it means using stunning infographics to build links.
 Of course, this costs time and money.
 But thanks to analytical tools, it’s easy to justify the investment.

 So is print dead?
 In a word, no. In fact, it should still play a key role in your global brand strategy and design.
 Here’s why.

 WHY PRINT ISN’T DEAD